 Other factors

-Placing carpets underneath prevents a lot of head injuries if your child falls from the bed.
+Placing carpets underneath prevents head injuries if your child falls from the bed.
 This is one smart way to minimize the risk.
 The mattress should be of the correct size.
 The ladder should be made of strong materials and must be stable.
 Do not ignore even the slightest symptoms of wear and tear.
 Teach your children to climb the ladder slowly and carefully.
 And most importantly, never compromise on the quality of the bed.